zxzl/notesOnLecturescape/README.md

 2. (Regarding cons1) use OCR to check whether a frame consists readable contents(saw in one of references, but I cannot point it).
 Plus, giving more weight to slides with codes or formulas will be great in engineering MOOC
 3. (Regarding cons2) design personal watching traces similar to rollercoaster timeline to help users understand the meaning of *peaks* better
 4. (Less relevant with interaction log) Add functionality to group slides at highlight storyboard(like drag & drop when organazing icons at smartphone's homescreen).
 Some MOOC lecturers leave important contents to be hand-written, and do not include them in slides.
 Helping learners capture & organize 'full' slides might leads to less pause.
+5. The meaning of 2d timeline is ambiguous because 'navigation events' are triggered in various circumstances.
+More data on navigation events will give us much confidence.
+For example, let's say we collect data about whether tab is hidden or not using [Page Visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) .
+Then we may assume taht if user paused a lecture and tab was still at foreground, stopped frame has something important meaning.

 I implemented [prototype](https://zxzl.github.io/notesOnLecturescape/) of 1, 3.